Countries offer to help Tunisia to tackle fuel ship sinking

-Some countries have offered to help Tunisia prevent damage to the environment after a merchant ship carrying up to 1000 tons of oil sank off the coast of Gabes, the Tunisian defense ministry said on Sunday.
+Some countries have offered to help Tunisia prevent damage to the environment after a merchant ship carrying up to 1,000 tons of oil sank in the Mediterranean off the coast of Gabes, the Tunisian defense ministry said on Sunday.

 The ship heading from Equatorial Guinea to Malta sank on Friday and the Tunisian navy rescued all seven crew members.

-The vessel carried between 750 tons-1000 tons of fuel and sent a distress call 7 miles (11.2 kilometers) away from Gabes, to which the Tunisian navy responded, officials said.
+The vessel carried between 750 tons to 1,000 tons of fuel and sent a distress call 7 miles (11.2 kilometers) away from Gabes, to which the Tunisian navy responded, officials said.

 The defense ministry said in a statement sent to Reuters that to control the environmental damage, the Tunisian navy will work with countries that have expressed their desire to help.